Trikone: January 1996

 A page from the October 1996 edition of Trikone includes Trikone specific news inserts, including a congratulations to Trikone member Hema Malini in the Miss Gay Asian Pacific Alliance (GAPA) contest in San Francisco on August 17.
 Additionally, this edition reports on the Society magazine article that Arvind Kumar notes in an oral history interview with Outwords was responsible for a dramatic expansion in Trikone readership and letters being sent to the PO box in Palo Alto, California.
 Trikone routinely reported on scholarly conversation, discussing a conversation on using examples of ancient homosexuality to corroborate the argument for equal rights.
 The Observer on June 15 discussed male Krishna devotees imagining themselves as female to better worship God.
 In response, an article in the Economic and Political Weekly stated that "natural is not always rational", criticizing ancient conditions in which homosexuality was recognized as not applicable to modern conditions.
 Trikone reports on the end of the debate, as Sharmila Rege critiques this article as homophobic, and defends equal rights as an extension of human empathy.
 Trikone also reports on various other news updates on Urvashi Vaid and books and film media in the public eye.

 Events and Subgroups

 In 2000 and 2006, Trikone produced DesiQ, a South Asian queer conference of international scope.
-In conjuction with this event, a film festival, QFilmistan, was also produced in September 2001.
+In conjunction with this event, a film festival, QFilmistan, was also produced in September 2001.
 QFilmistan was the first South Asian LGBT film festival in North America, featuring feature films celebrating and documenting queer life.
 Films included the amitious and provocative Bomgay, the dramatic and deeply personal Summer in my Veins, and old Bollywood anthology collections like Desi Dykes and Divas: Hindi Film Clips.

 The chapter has also expanded membership and developed a subgroup, Women of Trikone, a group for queer, female-identified people of South Asian descent in the San Francisco Bay Area.
 They operate through a private Google group.

 Another subgroup, Parents of Trikone, operates as a community for LGBTQ+ parents of South Asian descent.
 They operate through a private Facebook group and Google group.